craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 - [[Golopak (language)]]
 - [[Montal (language)]]

 In addition, beginning at 3rd level, you may seek the aid of [[Tetrimoc]] as if you had the Cleric's Divine Intervention feature.
-Your "cleric level" for the purposes of this feature is always 1.
+Your "Cleric Level" for the purposes of this feature is always 1.

 ## Outlander Nomad